stellaw1/portfolio-site/posts/blog/2024-01-09-beers-and-bitter-things.md

  - pay off my student loans
  - get promoted to L5

-### Some things I want to do more this year:
+### Some things I want to do more of this year:
- - Be kinder (to others and to myself)
+ - be kinder (to others and to myself)
- - Read
+ - read
- - Travel
+ - travel

 ## Mantra of the year:
 > Do it afraid.